Xu Qian: Wuhan National Government

 In December 1926, Xu Qian went to Wuhan to serve as the chairman of the Central Executive Committee there.
 In 1927, he was appointed as Government Affairs Commissioner and Director of the Department of Justice for Hubei.
 In February, he served as director of the National Wuchang Sun Yat-Sen University school committee.

-On March 10, 1927, the Central Committee of the Kuomintang held a plenary session in Hankou where Xu Qian made a speech announcing the establishment of the Wuhan National Government.
+On March 10, 1927, the Central Committee of the Kuomintang held a plenary session in Hankou where Xu Qian made a speech announcing the establishment of the Wuhan Nationalist Government.
 Thanks to the efforts of the Chinese Communist Party and the left wing of the Chinese Kuomintang, the meeting passed a resolution against Chiang Kai-shek's dictatorial control of the party, revoking Chiang's positions as chairman of the Central Standing Committee and chairman of the Military Commission.
 Xu Qian's opposition to Chiang Kai-shek's dictatorship was clear.
 At the meeting, he submitted proposals such as the "Proposal to Raise Party Power" and "To Oppose the Military Dictatorship and Establish a Military Commission".
 Xu Qian was elected as a member of the presidium, its Standing Committee, the Central Political Committee, the Military Commission, the Foreign Affairs Committee, the Finance Committee, and the Standing Committee of the National Government Committee.
 He served as director of the Military Tribunal of the Military Commission and as the school council member for the Whampoa Military Academy.
 During the Wuhan National Government, Xu Qian was one of the main leaders of the Central Committee of the Chinese Nationalist Party and the Wuhan National Government.
 He made important contributions to the implementation of the new judicial system and the recovery of the British concession in Hankou.